bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- Partly Cloudy
+- Cloudy
-- 81% humidity
+- 78% humidity
-- 12 mph wind
+- 13 mph wind
-- 44% cloud cover
+- 100% cloud cover
 - 10 AQI 🟩
 - 1.99 inches of snow and 0.78 inches of rain expected in the next 72 hours